akmgmail/sqlilab/README.md

 Now we need to do some changes in MySQL to do this follow the following steps:

-start the mysql srevice by following command:
+start the mysql service by following command:

 service mysql start